-A photograph of Nelson's neck cross of The Order of Saint Joachim also exists, taken at the same time as the photo of the breast cross, above.
-The neck cross is shown suspended from the knightly helm hanger described and shown above by Perrot in 1821.
+A photograph of Nelson's grand cross of The Order of Saint Joachim also exists, taken at the same time as the photo of the breast cross, above.
+The grand cross - worn over the shoulder on a broad, dark green ribbon - is shown suspended from the knightly helm hanger described and shown above by Perrot in 1821.
 At some point prior to being photographed it was removed and incorrectly reattached backwards to the hanger, as in the photograph the reverse of the cross is shown instead of the correct figure of St. Joachim that should be on the front.

-The reverse shows a cross that is half-way between the correct cross-pattee and a Maltese cross, surrounded by a thin line of laurel leaves.
-The cross should be in green, but it is impossible to tell from the black and white photograph.
+The reverse shows a cross that follows the example in the 1787 guidebook of the Order, surrounded by a thin line of laurel leaves.
+The smaller cross patée should be in green, but it is impossible to tell from the black and white photograph.

 On March 15, 1806, French calvary general and Marshal of France Joachim Murat, brother-in-law of Napoleon, unilaterally assumed the Grandmastership of the Order of Saint Joachim after being given the land and possessions of the Order's existing Grand Master, the Count zu Leiningen.
 As Grand Duke of Berg and Cleves, Murat adopted the Order of Saint Joachim and revised the statutes to allow him to admit any holder of the French Legion of Honour.
 He proceeded to award the Order of Saint Joachim to a large number of French generals and officers, particularly his former friends and comrades in the cavalry.
 His "Order" does not appear to have functioned as a true order, but rather as a personal award given out at the sole discretion of Murat.